What Airport Will You Fly Into?

 Starting in San José offers easy access to the central highlands and rainforest lodges, while Liberia is the gateway to Guanacaste’s golden beaches and dry tropical forests.

-No matter which airport you choose as your starting point, Costa Rica quickly unfolds into a destination filled with unforgettable nature, warm hospitality, and experiences perfect for both relaxation and exploration.
+Whichever airport you choose as your starting point, Costa Rica quickly unfolds into a destination filled with unforgettable nature, warm hospitality and experiences perfect for both relaxation and exploration.

 Resorts close to San Jose Airport